When your vehicle is totaled, an insurance company will pay out its actual cash value. Actual cash value is the current market value of a car.

 Who gets the insurance check when a car is totaled?

-Who gets the check when your car is totaled depends on if you owe money on it or not.
 If you own the car outright, you will receive the check.
-If not, the check goes to the leasing company or the lender, otherwise known as the lien holder.
+If not, the check goes to the leasing company or the lender, otherwise known as the lienholder.

 If you leased your car, you’re still obligated to pay for the monthly installments on your totaled vehicle.
 Totaling a leased vehicle doesn’t void the lease contract.

-New Car Replacement coverage from Plymouth Rock can also give you peace of mind when you have a new vehicle.
-We will pay the cost of replacement for the same make, model and year of your car, if available, if you experience a total loss as the original owner and your car was two model years old or less at the time of the accident.
+New car replacement coverage from Plymouth Rock can also give you peace of mind when you have a new vehicle.
+If available, we will pay the cost of replacement for the same make, model and year of your car if you experience a total loss as the owner and your car was two model years old or less at the time of the accident.